 - Tweak the visible end of the sleeve with a flat head screwdriver so that you can grab it with needle nose pliers.

 - Pull the sleeve straight out.

-Since these are impossible to remove without damaging the drywall, then best thing to do is to tap it further into the wall.
+When wall anchors become impossible to remove without damaging the drywall, the best thing to do is to tap it further into the wall and cover, then paint.